 Manuscripts should contain between 3,500 to 5,000 words in the body text.
-Submissions should be in Microsoft Word, double-spaced in Courier New, 12-point font.
+Submissions should be in Microsoft Word, double-spaced in Times New Roman, 12-point font.
+(The Combined Arms Center firewalls do not allow for document submissions by cell phone.)

 Submissions must include a one-paragraph abstract and a biography not to exceed 175 words in length for each author.
 Such biographies might include significant positions or assignments, notes on civilian and military education together with degrees attained, and brief allusions to other qualifications that establish the bona fides of the author with regard to the subject discussed in the article.
 Do not submit manuscripts that have been published elsewhere or are under consideration for publication elsewhere.

-Authors are encouraged to supply relevant artwork with their work (e.g., maps, charts, tables, and figures that support the major points of the manuscript.
+Authors are encouraged to supply relevant artwork with their work (e.g., maps, charts, tables, and figures that support the major points of the manuscript).
 Illustrations may be submitted in the following formats: PowerPoint, Adobe Illustrator, SVG, EPS, PDF, PNG, JPEG, or TIFF.
 The author must specify the origin of any supporting material to be used and must obtain and submit with the article permission in writing authorizing use of copyrighted material.
+Provide a legend explaining all acronyms and abbreviations used in supplied artwork.

 The Journal of Military Learning (JML) will not consider for publication a manuscript failing to conform to the guidelines above.